Data Visualization

 The tax revenue trends indicator measures the difference between recent state tax collections and their 15-year trend levels, after adjusting for inflation and seasonality.
 This approach provides a window into how current conditions compare with a state's long-term trajectory over the previous 15 years and may paint a different picture than recent state forecasts and relatively volatile quarterly and annual percentage changes.
 A deeper understanding of long-term trends can help state leaders judge whether their budgets are on a sustainable path and allow for better-informed fiscal planning and policy formulation.

-And although many states anticipated the revenue slowdown, the declines nevertheless highlight growing fiscal challenges.
-As the nation moves past its brief but extraordinary period of widespread surpluses and historic revenue growth, policymakers will likely have less new money to fund policy priorities such as tax cuts, increased funding for public services, and recession preparedness.
+The two-year trend underscores a growing fiscal challenge.
+As the nation moves beyond the historic revenue growth of 2021 to 2022, policymakers will have less new funding available for policy priorities such as tax cuts, increased public services, and recession preparedness.

 State highlights

-A comparison of tax revenue in the fourth quarter of 2023 and each state’s 15-year trend levels, adjusted for inflation and seasonality, shows that:
+A comparison of tax revenue in the second quarter of 2024 versus each state’s 15-year trend levels, adjusted for inflation and seasonality, shows that:

 Approximately 75% of total state tax revenue comes via levies on personal income, general sales of goods and services, and corporate income.
-During the fourth quarter of 2023, general sales and corporate income taxes outperformed their 15-year trends while personal income taxes underperformed.
+During the second quarter of 2024, corporate income taxes outperformed their 15-year growth trends, while general sale taxes held steady and personal income taxes fell short.

-• For the 43 states that impose a personal income tax, those collections were 12.4%, or $18 billion, below their 15-year trend as of the fourth quarter of 2023, after adjusting for inflation and seasonality.
+• For the 44 states that impose a personal income tax, those collections were 11.9%, or $17.2 billion, below their 15-year trend as of the second quarter of 2024, after adjusting for inflation and seasonality.

-• However, just 41 states collect broad-based personal income taxes, and of those:
+• Of the 41 states that collect broad-based personal income taxes:

-• 33 had collections that underperformed long-term trends, ranging from 37.4% below trend in Arizona and 27.8% below in Arkansas to less than 0.1% below in Indiana.
+• 39 had collections that underperformed long-term trends, ranging from 32% below trend in North Dakota and 31.9% below in Oregon to less than 1% below in Indiana and Oklahoma.

-• Corporate income tax collections were 19%, or $5 billion, higher than their 15-year trend as of the fourth quarter of 2023.
+• Corporate income tax collections were 18.3%, or $5.7 billion, above their 15-year trend as of the second quarter of 2024.
 Historically, corporate income taxes are more volatile than other major state taxes.
 Of the 46 states that impose this tax type:

-• 42 had collections that outperformed long-term trends, ranging from 226.4% above trend in Alaska to 0.7% above in Minnesota.
+• 34 had collections that outperformed long-term trends, ranging from 218.3% above trend in Alaska to 3% above in Oregon.

-• General sales tax collections were 2.2%, or $2.5 billion, higher than their 15-year trend as of the fourth quarter of 2023.
+• General sales tax collections were 0.04%, or $48.2 million, above their 15-year trend as of the second quarter of 2024.
 Of the 45 states that impose this tax type:

-• 34 had collections that outperformed long-term trends, ranging from 13.3% above trend in Wyoming to less than a tenth of a percent above in Pennsylvania (0.08%) and Colorado (0.04%).
+• 26 had collections that outperformed long-term trends, ranging from 13.3% above trend in Wyoming to less than half of a percent above in New Jersey (0.02%).

 Recent developments

-Yet despite the stagnation, many states outperformed their revenue forecasts.
-According to the National Association of State Budget Officers (NASBO), 33 states reported being on track to collect more revenue during fiscal 2024 than they initially projected.
-States’ fiscal 2024 budgets anticipated a nominal 1.8% annual decline in general fund revenue amid slowing economic growth and the waning of the temporary factors that drove the fiscal 2021 and 2022 revenue surge, primarily the indirect effects of federal aid to businesses and individuals, a shift in consumer spending patterns, and record-breaking stock market gains.
-The recent weakening in revenue growth largely reflects the unwinding of these factors and a return to more normal conditions following the brief boom.
+Furthermore, many states outperformed their revenue forecasts in fiscal 2024.
+According to the National Association of State Budget Officers (NASBO), 39 states reported being on track to collect more revenue during fiscal 2024 than they initially projected.
+States’ fiscal 2024 budgets anticipated a nominal 1.8% annual decline in general fund revenue amid slowing economic growth and waning of temporary factors that drove the fiscal 2021 and 2022 revenue surge, primarily the indirect effects of federal aid to businesses and individuals, a shift in consumer spending patterns, and record-breaking stock market gains.

 States can use two fiscal management tools to better evaluate whether they will be able to afford these and other commitments over the long term and to prepare for possible future fiscal challenges: